filecoin-project/FIPs/FIPS/fip-introducing_fvm.md

 ## Abstract

-We specify the Filecoin Virtual Machine (FVM), a IPLD-ready Wasm-based execution layer capable of running arbitrary user-provided code.
+We specify the Filecoin Virtual Machine (FVM), an IPLD-ready Wasm-based execution layer capable of running arbitrary user-provided code.
 The FVM replaces the [existing non-programmable execution layer][existing non-programmable VM].

 The logic of native actors (the equivalent of smart contracts in Filecoin) is deployed as Wasm bytecode.
 Foreign actors targeting non-Filecoin runtimes such